AngleProtocol/angle-docs/resources/rinkeby-testnet/README.md

 2. Go to [app.angle.money/\#/faucet](https://app.angle.money/#/faucet), paste the link of your tweet, and click on **Get Tokens**.
 3. After a few minutes, you should receive some ETH, wETH, wBTC, USDC, and DAI.

 You should now be all set up to start testing Angle on [app.angle.money](https://app.angle.money/#/faucet)!
-In the following pages, we explain how to interact with the protocol.
+Next, head to our main user guides to see how to use the protocol.

+{% page-ref page="user-guides/README.md" %}

 {% hint style="info" %}
 In case our faucet is down, you can also follow [this](https://teller.gitbook.io/teller-1/testing-guide/getting-testnet-tokens-rinkeby) guide.
 {% endhint %}